a-sad-hat/deep-hedging/README.md

 # deep-hedging
-Delta hedging of simple 2 stock simulated portfolio using artificial neural network
+Delta hedging of simulated portfolio of an option dependant on 2 simulated stocks using artificial neural network